JingLi001/fizzbuss/README.md

 # fizzbuss

-Fizzbuss is an interesting table game.
+Fizzbuss is an interesting table game and it is also a simple python samples for newcomers to realize theis game.

 The concept behind FizzBuzz is as follows: